Cave Cricket Removal Morristown, NJ

 They are usually "accidental invaders" that wander in by mistake from adjacent areas.
 They generally reproduce indoors, especially in situations that provide continuous dark, moist conditions, such as a basement shower or laundry area, as well as organic debris to serve as food.
 Cave crickets have very large hind legs with "drumstick-shaped" femora and long, slender antennae.

-Cave Cricket Removal
+Cave Cricket Control

 They are brownish in color and rather humpbacked in appearance, always wingless, and up to two inches/5 cm long in body and 10 cm (4 inches) for the legs.
 On baby crickets the body may appear translucent.